rstyczynski/ansible-fsm/README.md

 5. Transition logic is owned by asset owning team (separation of concerns).

+## Conclusions

+1. FSM does not run any business related work

+2. FSM may emit events to trigger actual work

+3. FSM should not be implemented in Ansible

 ## Quick Start

 The repository includes several bash test scripts in the root directory: